"Dedicated to the preservation of skiing with wooden skis"

 In 2001, George Hovland and Dave Johnson organized the first Wooden Ski Rendezvous in Duluth, MN.
 I attended this first event and enjoyed talking to people and looking at the skis and equipment.
 The Rendezvous has been scheduled every year since 2001.

 In the mean time, I had been acquiring many pairs of wooden skis and I really didn't want to become a collector.
 So, I started the woodenskis.com website and commenced selling skis and offering information to wooden ski enthusiasts.
 Since 2002, I've sold over 500 pair of wooden cross country skis.

 The inventory offered on the woodenskis.com website is pretty much limited to skis from the 1960's to 1980's.
 Over the past few years, I have been acquiring some wooden skis from the 1900's to 1950's.
 Early ski history is very interesting to me, therefore, I've started to do research on the history of ski making in my hometown area of St. Paul, Minnesota.
 Strand, Northland, Gregg, Lund, and Hart ski companies all started in the St. Paul/Minneapolis area of Minnesota.

 The woodenskis.com website offically started in February of 2002 while our corporation officially started doing business in April of 2004.

 I don't have much time to do repairs on the skis, but I do clean them up.
-I still work full time at my regular job, have a wife and two adult children living away from home.
+I've been retired since Spring of 2015 and now enjoy all of my passions in the outdoors near my home in Tofte, MN.
 This website and my business of selling skis is my labor of love.
 The money that I make on the skis goes right back into purchasing more and to various charities.
 I hope you enjoy the website and feel free to drop me an email.........Greg Fangel

 Back to Home